sblazew/line_followers/README.md

 # line_followers
 Archived
-Warehouse with linefollowers and some randoms
+Warehouse with linefollowers and some randoms for V-REP.